 With over 40 years in the entertainment industry and two Oscars in hand, Denzel Washington is unquestionably one of Hollywood’s most talented and hardest-working performers.
-He found early success with roles in films like Cry Freedom, Glory and Malcolm X. As years went by, he continued to garner critical acclaim for his distinctively engaging performances.
+He found early success with roles in films like DRY FREEDOM, GLORY and MALCOLM X. As years went by, he continued to garner critical acclaim for his distinctively engaging performances.

 With Washington coming back to theaters, let’s take a look at seven of his most remarkable performances.

 Denzel Washington delivers one of his most emotionally resonant performances this Civil War story.
 He plays Private Silas Trip, a young man recruited into the 54th Massachusetts Infantry Regiment, one of the first African-American regiments established during the Civil War.
 Initially insubordinate, Trip eventually accepts his role in the squad.
 Thanks to Washington, Trip is a rich, nuanced personality.

 Washington commands every scene he’s in, making Trip an unforgettable presence in the film.
 The actor garnered critical acclaim for his portrayal, and he was honored with an Academy Award for Best Supporting Actor.

 Malcolm X in MALCOLM X

 Following lauded performances in Cry Freedom and Glory, Washington challenged himself by playing one of the most polarizing civil rights leaders in Spike Lee’s Malcolm X. The biographical drama chronicles Malcolm X’s life and career as a human rights activist.
 Playing such a recognizable historical figure isn’t easy, but Washington makes the role his own.
 The actor successfully transforms into Malcolm X, bringing his distinct mannerisms and commanding charisma to life.